Ultimate Guide to Toxin-Free, Clean Drinking Water at Home

 Most reverse osmosis systems include a number of prefilters and post-filters to ensure all contaminants are removed.

-They have countertop reverse osmosis water filter systems but if you choose to get an under-counter one instead (more about that below) you may need to hire someone to install it.
+They have countertop reverse osmosis water filter systems, but if you choose to get an under-counter one instead (more about that below), you may need to hire someone to install it.

-Reverse osmosis systems remove all dissolved solids including beneficial minerals.
-So you’ll need to add minerals back into your water.
+Reverse osmosis systems remove all dissolved solids, including beneficial minerals.
+So, you’ll need to add minerals back into your water.

-Although there is some debate in regards to whether or not tap water is a good source of minerals anyway.
-Many experts believe we should be getting the bulk of our minerals from food, not water.
-You can read this article to learn more.
+However, there is some debate about whether tap water is a good source of minerals anyway.
+Many experts believe we should get the bulk of our minerals from food, not water.

 And lastly, reverse osmosis systems waste a lot of water.
 For every gallon of purified water the RO system produces, 3-4 gallons are wasted.

 The amount of water wasted will depend on your water pressure as well as the health of the filters.
-You can click here to learn more about reverse osmosis waste water.
+You can click here to learn more about reverse osmosis wastewater.

 Pros:

-• Removes almost all contaminants
+- Removes almost all contaminants

 Cons:

-• Expensive
+- Expensive

-• Removes beneficial minerals
+- Removes beneficial minerals

-• Wastes water
+- Wastes water

 Under Counter RO Water Filtration System vs Countertop

-Under counter RO systems don’t take up counter space and don’t need to be constantly refilled.
-But you may need someone to install it for you.
+Undercounter RO systems don’t take up counter space and don’t need to be constantly refilled, but you may need someone to install it for you.

 What I Chose for Clean Drinking Water at Home

-Even though RO systems can be expensive and they do waste water, it is what I ultimately chose to use in my home.
+Although RO systems can be expensive and they do waste water, it is what I ultimately chose to use in my home.

 With a reverse osmosis system, I could easily use a cheap TDS meter to test whether or not the dissolved solids were being removed (TDS meter results below).